TheCacophonyProject/docs/pages/01.home/01.developing-in-go/item.md

 ## Working with your own repository fork
 When developing for Cacophony, you should be commiting all new code to your own development fork.
 However, you can't directly check out your new fork as the code won't be in the correct place working with your other GO projects.

-To develop on your fork the best solution is to add a new remote to you git project.
+To develop on your fork the best solution is to add a new remote to your git project.
 For example you can add your fork
 ```console
 >  git remote add myfork git@github.com:<username>/<project>.git
 ```